 Our Solution and How It Affects Switchit Users.

-The welcome SMS message that accompanies your digital business card will now read as follows:
+The welcome SMS message that accompanies your digital business card now reads as follows: